 - The scope or total area that you can see objects

 - Your ability to tell different colors apart

-The American Academy of Ophthalmology recommends that after five years of taking hydroxychloroquine, you begin having annual eye exams.7 The prescribing information for hydroxychloroquine suggests annual eye exams while taking the medication.5 You may need more frequent eye exams if:5,7
+The American Academy of Ophthalmology recommends that you begin having annual eye exams after 5 years of taking hydroxychloroquine.
+You may need more frequent eye exams if:3,4

-In a person with RA, any change in vision should be evaluated right away.
-Even in the absence of eye symptoms, regular eye exams may be recommended to monitor for changes in your vision.
+People with RA who experience any change in vision should be evaluated right away.
+Even if you do not have symptoms of eye problems, regular eye exams may be recommended to monitor for changes in your vision.

 There are several different types of eye care professionals.
-The training and expertise of each type of professional is quite different, so it is important that you see the right doctor for your needs.8,9
+The training and expertise of each type of professional is different, so it is important that you see the right doctor for your needs:7,8

-Optometrist.
-An optometrist provides primary vision care.
-This involves performing eye exams and diagnosing certain eye abnormalities.
-An optometrist can prescribe corrective lenses and medications for eye disease, and prescribing/fitting corrective lenses.
-An optometrist is not a medical doctor.
-An optometrist has completed college and has received a doctor of optometry (OD) from a four-year optometry school.
+- Optometrist – An optometrist provides primary vision care.
+This involves performing eye exams, diagnosing certain eye abnormalities, prescribing drugs for eye disease, and prescribing/fitting corrective lenses.
+An optometrist is not a medical doctor, but has received a doctor of optometry (OD) degree from a 4-year optometry school.

-Neuro-ophthalmologist.
-These doctors treat vision problems that are related to the nervous system rather than the eyes.
+- Neuro-ophthalmologist – These doctors treat vision problems that are related to the nervous system rather than the eyes.
 They are ophthalmologists with specialized training in problems that involve the eye, brain, nerves, and muscles.
-A neuro-ophthalmologist has completed college and medical school, plus at least five years of clinical training after medical school and is board-certified in neurology, ophthalmology, or both.
+A neuro-ophthalmologist has completed at least 5 years of clinical training after medical school and is board-certified in neurology, ophthalmology, or both.

 Some people with RA may be referred to a neuro-ophthalmologist.